Gus303/JavaScript-Basics/README.md

 # JavaScript-basics
-Basic codes in JavaScript based on Gustav0 Guanabara classes and some classes in Alura
+Basic codes in JavaScript based on Gustavo Guanabara classes and some classes in Alura